Hemant7777/Book-Recommendation-System/README.md

 # Book Recommendation System
-### Check Out Our Blog On Book Recommendation System Here:
-<a href=https://ashima96.medium.com/building-a-book-recommendation-system-a98c58a4f1bb>Book Recommendation System</a>
-## Description:

 <p>A Book Recommendation System which recommends the users a selection of books based on their interests.</p>
 <p>Data used for this project was taken from <a href=http://www2.informatik.uni-freiburg.de/~cziegler/BX/>here</a></p>